Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Results

 \subsubsection{Phase space distribution of outcome properties}

-Figure~\ref{fig:phase-space4} shows the initial phase space plots colour-coded by the properties of the final particles.
+Figure~\ref{fig:Fig8} shows the initial phase space plots colour-coded by the properties of the final particles.
 The use of the initial phase space plots is particularly useful to identify the regular regions, which are likely the cause of the disagreement between the simulations and the statistical theory.

 In the zero angular momentum limit, our naive expectation is to preferentially produce compact binaries with high eccentricities (i.e., binaries with low orbital angular momentum).
 But this is not always observed in our experiments.
 This occurs because the escaper tends to carry away some significant angular momentum, requiring the binary to retain the remaining reservoir of angular momentum (but going in opposite directions in order to cancel out to zero).

-This is clearly observed in Figure~\ref{fig:phase-space4} upon comparing the ejection velocities to the orbital properties of the binary.
+This is clearly observed in Figure~\ref{fig:Fig8} upon comparing the ejection velocities to the orbital properties of the binary.
+The final binary semimajor axes in the top right panel of Figure~\ref{fig:Fig8} are expressed in units of